SeptemberHX/dde-globalmenu-service/readme.md

 # DDE Global Menu Service

-Create the specific DBus (com.canonical.AppMenu.Registrar) for the global menu.
+Create the specific DBus (com.canonical.AppMenu.Registrar) for the global menu & gtk global menu dbus proxy

 Most of the codes are from the KDE.